Andromeda

 till_timestamp

-Timestamp till which Rewards will be accrued.
+Timestamp in milliseconds till which rewards will be accrued.
 No staking rewards are accrued beyond this timestamp.

 cycle_rewards